 Build layers of color by allowing each wash to dry thoroughly before applying the next layer.
 We call this hard drying.
 You may use a blow dryer or let the painting sit overnight.
 If the air is humid, use the blow dryer.
 The base color will lift if it is still wet or damp when the second color is washed over it.
 By allowing paint layers to dry in between, you can apply an unlimited number of transparent glazes and achieve the most stunning reflective qualities impossible on any other surface.

 You may notice colors, especially darks, drying dull on the clay.
-However, they bounce back with super radiance when sealed and varnished.
+However, they bounce back with superradiance when sealed and varnished.

 Lifting and removing color is easy on Aquabord.

-You can even add fine lines and details with a scratch knife or other Claybord / Scratchbord Tools which will bring back the white of the board.
+You can even add fine lines and details with a scratch knife or other Claybord / Scratchbord Tools that will bring back the white of the board.
 You can also use tools such as sgraffito knives to cut into the surface and create sharp highlights.

 Sealing and Framing

 We recommend the Krylon UV Archival varnishes.
-These spray varnishes offer advanced non-yellowing protection against fading, dirt, moisture and discoloration.
+These spray varnishes offer advanced non-yellowing protection against fading, dirt, moisture, and discoloration.
 The Krylon UV Archival varnishes contain superior levels of UV light absorbers and are removable for conservation purposes.
 These varnishes are reversible with ammonia.

 The complete artwork is framed much like a canvas might be without glass.